When Courts “Reserve” College Expenses Until Later

 Contact a Chicago College Expenses Lawyer

 If you have a divorce decree that contains a reservation clause or reservation provision, you should speak with an experienced Chicago college expenses attorney as soon as possible to learn more about when to petition the court to allocate college expenses.
-Contact M. Scott Gordon & Associates for more information.
+Contact Gordon & Perlut, LLC for more information.